VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.5.3 Predefined error types

-The mobile robot can use predefined error types to report specific issues.
+The mobile robot shall use predefined error types to report specific issues.
 The following table lists the predefined error types and their description.

 Error Type | Error level | Description | Reference | Report duration
 ---|---|---|---|---